-“Community cat” is an umbrella definition that includes any unowned cat.
+“Community cat” is an umbrella definition that includes any unowned, outdoor cat.
 These cats may be un-socialized or friendly, may have been born into the wild or may be lost or abandoned pet cats.
 Some community cats are routinely fed by one or more community members, while others survive without human intervention.
 Whatever a cat’s individual circumstances, the term “community cat” reflects the reality that for these cats, “home” is within the community rather than in an individual household.

 Many community cats are not social and would be neither appropriate nor happy as traditional pets in a home.
 In our increasingly urban society, there are few “barn homes” into which these cats can be adopted.
 On the other hand, many community cats have adapted to living in the community.
-These cats have found a source of food and shelter just as other wild animals have.
+These cats have found a source of food and shelter just as other outdoor animals have.

 Community Cat Diversion programs screen cats prior to sterilization to ensure they appear healthy and robust.
 Ill or injured cats are generally not eligible for return to their outdoor home.
 Healthy, sterilized cats are given a rabies vaccine at the time of surgery so returning them to their outdoor home increases community immunity against rabies, a benefit lacking in traditional trap and euthanize practices.